freenas/freenas-docs/userguide/storage.rst

 3, a prompt will appear to input and confirm the passphrase for the pool.
 Enter this information then click :guilabel:`Replace Disk`.

-Wait until the resilivering is complete before :ref:`restoring the encryption keys to the pool<Managing Encrypted Volumes>`.
+Wait until the resilvering is complete before :ref:`restoring the encryption keys to the pool <Managing Encrypted Volumes>`.
-**If the encryption keys are not restored before the next reboot, access to the pool might be permanently lost**.
+**Restore the encryption keys before the next reboot because access to the pool will be permanently lost**.

 .. warning:: Access to the pool will be permanently lost unless the encryption keys are restored to the pool before the next system reboot!